EnVision-Research/DA-2/README.md

 4. The visualized distance and normal maps will be saved at `output/infer/vis_all.png`.
 The projected 3D point clouds will be saved at `output/infer/3dpc`.

 ## 🎓 Citation
-If you find our work useful in your research, please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper🌹:
 ```bibtex
 @article{li2025depth,
   title={DA $\^{} 2$: Depth Anything in Any Direction},